SOME NOTES ON SEARCHING FOR BOOKS

 SUMMARY:

 In our opinion, the two most useful sites are AddAll and BookFinder, which allow you to search all the major sites in one go.
-The best of the sites that do not charge commission are IOBA, TomFolio, and IBookNet.
+The best of the sites that do not charge commission are IOBA, and TomFolio.

 And, of course, then there is our own web catalogue Barter Books www.barterbooks.co.uk!